Van 't Hoff equation: Mechanistic studies

 A chemical reaction may undergo different reaction mechanisms at different temperatures.

 In this case, a Van 't Hoff plot with two or more linear fits may be exploited.
 Each linear fit has a different slope and intercept, which indicates different changes in enthalpy and entropy for each distinct mechanisms.
 The Van 't Hoff plot can be used to find the enthalpy and entropy change for each mechanism and the favored mechanism under different temperatures.

 In the example figure, the reaction undergoes mechanism 1 at high temperature and mechanism 2 at low temperature.

 Temperature dependence

-The Van 't Hoff plot is linear based on the tacit assumption that the enthalpy and entropy are constant with temperature changes.
+If the enthalpy and entropy are roughly constant as temperature varies over a certain range, then the Van 't Hoff plot is approximately linear when plotted over that range.
 However, in some cases the enthalpy and entropy do change dramatically with temperature.
 A first-order approximation is to assume that the two different reaction products have different heat capacities.
 Incorporating this assumption yields an additional term c/T^{2} in the expression for the equilibrium constant as a function of temperature.
 A polynomial fit can then be used to analyze data that exhibits a non-constant standard enthalpy of reaction: